There are many online channels businesses can utilize to grow sales and brand awareness.

 Some companies use Google accounts, such as Gmail and Google Docs, for regular business activities.
 If this is the case, your company may already be set up with a YouTube business account.

-Having administrative access to a YouTube business account has its benefits; for example, you can give multiple employees access to edit your channel and upload videos.
+Having administrative access to a YouTube business account has its benefits; for example, you can give multiple employees access to customize your channel and upload videos.

 2. Write your YouTube channel description